 OK - we know what you’re thinking: it’s just an emoji.
 If you want to invite your friend over for a bottle of Chardonnay, it’s not so difficult to simply spell out the words ‘white wine’ on your keypad, instead of having to revert to using a tiny icon representing your drink of choice.
 Why make such a fuss?
 Well, it’s not a bad point by any means… but this is the age of relatively petty online campaigns, and seeking out personal missions and wars to wage on social media.
 As committed lovers of white wine, we reckon it’s a worthier cause than many others we’ve come across, and to be honest, we’re struggling to see any reason why there shouldn’t be a white wine emoji out there.
 If it makes planning a sunny afternoon drinking session even a couple of seconds quicker to organise, well, that’s alright by us.

+So the battle continues.
 Who knows?
-Perhaps in a few short months they’ll achieve their aims, and the world of white wine will never be the same again.
-Well, almost.
+Perhaps in a few short months the Rebellion will achieve their aims, and the world of white wine will never be the same again.
+Well, almost....

 Take our fun palate profile quiz here and we’ll recommend three bottles that we think you'll love according to your results!

 Do you know your wine personality?
 If your answer is no, take our quiz to find out which wines to pick up next and build your box!Build my box